2025 WACD Annual Conference & Business Meeting

 - Vote to recommend passage with amendments; or,

-WACD’s Natural Resources Policy Committee and Legislative, Bylaws, and District Policies Committee met on November 4th to review the resolutions from the area meetings and vote on their respective committee recommendations.
-Sponsor districts and members were invited to participate in these discussions alongside the committee members.
+WACD's Natural Resources Policy Committee will meet on November 4th to review resolutions 2025-01 through 2025-06 from the area meetings and vote on their respective committee recommendations.
+Sponsor districts, member-districts, and partners are invited to participate in these discussions alongside the committee members.

 These recommendations are non-binding, and serve solely as the opinion from some of the respected members of our community for the voters at the Annual Business meeting to consider.